liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Changes in Exceptions thrown by user services
+### Changes in Exceptions Thrown by User Services
-- **Date:** 2014-July
+- **Date:** 2014-Jul-03
 - **JIRA Ticket:** LPS-47130

 #### What changed?

-In order to provide more information about the root cause of an exception several exceptions have been extended with static inner classes, one for each cause.
-As a result of this effort we identified some exceptions that really belong as (static inner) subclasses of existing exceptions.
+In order to provide more information about the root cause of an exception, several exceptions have been extended with static inner classes, one for each cause.
+As a result of this effort, some exceptions have been identified that really belong as static inner subclasses of existing exceptions.

 #### Who is affected?